Breaking down: Rate-limiter, non-blocking operations, scheduler Go vs Java | Concurrency part 4

 }

-Tip: In Go, goroutines are lightweight and managed by a scheduler, allowing you to create thousands of tasks without overloading them.
-In Java, use ExecutorService and thread pools to manage tasks, avoiding creating too many threads.
+Tip: in Go, goroutines are lightweight and managed by the scheduler, allowing for thousands of tasks to be created without overload.
+In Java, use ExecutorService and thread pools for task management, avoiding the creation of too many threads.

 | Topic | Go | Java | Comment |